 Snes9X is a very early emulator with work having first commenced on it all the way back in 1997, at the same time when the SNES was still a viable system and had games still being released commercially.

-Needless to say, Snes9X has since developed into one of the best Super Nintendo emulators and is a hugely popular choice with retro gamers.
+Needless to say, Snes9X has since developed into one of the best SNES emulators for PC and is a hugely popular choice with retro gamers.

 Like all of the best emulators for PC, Snes9X is packed with features and is really easy to use.
 It has built-in cheat functions, netplay, video and audio processing, save states plus much more.

-Snes9X does a wonderful job of enhancing the visuals with its video processing options.
-It has everything from integer scaling (to ensure your SNES games are displayed in perfect scale) through to image processing that includes composite, s-video and RGB CRT effects.
+Snes9X does a beautiful job of enhancing the visuals with its video processing options.
+It has everything from integer scaling (to ensure your SNES games are displayed in perfect scale) to image processing that includes composite, s-video and RGB CRT effects.

 With over 1,700 games available for the SNES across multiple regions, You have a lifetime of work to catch up on them all, but Snes9X is the companion you need to undertake that massive task!

 - High Compatibility: Snes9x supports a wide range of SNES games.